To juice or not to juice? In the past few years, the craze has swept across the world with more and more people hopping on the juicing bandwagon.

 What is the juicing diet?

-While many people include homemade pressed juices in a balanced diet, the juicing detox diet consists of cutting out all food and living on juice for 1-3 days.
-Sometimes, people juice for up to two weeks.
+While some people include homemade pressed juices as part of a balanced diet, the juicing detox diet consists of eliminating solid food and consuming only juice for anywhere from three days to two weeks.

 Juicing health myths